Lewis Eldon Atherton: Personal life

 While teaching in New Mexico he met Mary Louise Webb.
-They married on June 5, 1929, in Roswell, NM.
+They married on June 5, 1929, in Roswell, New Mexico.
 He was father to three children: Richard F. (d.
 1935), and two adopted daughters, Mary Ann (d.1965) and Barbara Lee (d.
 1984).

 Both Lewis and his wife Mary (whom he referred to as Louise) and their daughter set up a number of endowments for educational benefit.

 Atherton was also an active researcher of his own family history; this legacy was donated to the University of Missouri.

 Atherton died in Boone County, Missouri, on March 25, 1989, aged 84.
 He is buried at Oak Hill Cemetery in Carroll County, Missouri.